Astrosociology Research Institute (ARI)

 (see our Donation Options page)

 For free access to past issues covering different astrosociological topics, visit our Virtual Library.
-Currently, the next issues for both our newsletter (topic: the relevance of astrosociology) and The Journal of Astrosociology are in their editorial processes.
+Currently, the next issues for both our newsletter (topic: the relevance of astrosociology) and The Journal of Astrosociology are in their editorial processes due out in 2024.
 Our journal: View PDF File

-Check out the Special Issue of the Journal of Astropolitics.
-It's devoted exclusively to astrosociology!
-See the Virtual Library for additional information.
+Check out the special issue of the journal called Astropolitics.
+It is devoted exclusively to astrosociology!
+See the Virtual Library for additional information about its contents and issue-related information that includes author names and article titles.

 Stonehenge / Ancient Astronomy Egyptian Pyramids / Space and Culture 1903: First Powered Flight / Aeronautics and Astronautics 1957: Sputnik (1st Artificial Satellite) / Space Technology and Society 1961: Yuri Gargarin (First Human in Space) / Space History